 Diamond Light Source has established itself as a world-class synchrotron facility enabling research by leading academic and industrial groups in physical and life sciences.
 Diamond has pioneered a model of highly efficient and uncompromised infrastructure offered as a user-focussed service driven by technical and engineering innovation.

-To continue delivering the world-changing science that Diamond enables, the Diamond-II upgrade, a co-ordinated programme of development that combines a major machine upgrade with complementary improvements to optics, detectors, sample delivery, detectors, and computing, as well as integrated and correlative methods, is proposed.
-This will be transformative in speed and resolution, and will offer users streamlined access to enhanced instruments for life and physical sciences.
+To continue delivering the world-changing science that Diamond enables, the Diamond-II upgrade, a co-ordinated programme of development that combines a major machine upgrade with new instruments and complementary improvements to optics, detectors, sample environment and delivery capabilities, and computing, as well as integrated and correlative methods, is proposed.
+This will be transformative in speed and spatial resolution and will offer users streamlined access to enhanced instruments for life and physical sciences.

 We are entering a new era of opportunity with the advent of 4th generation sources, the so-called Diffraction Limited Storage Rings (DLSRs).
 The progress in accelerator technology and the decrease of the electron horizontal emittance between one and two orders of magnitude, offers the scientific community the opportunity to exploit much brighter photon beams and an increased coherence over a large energy range.

 The proposed Diamond-II new machine lattice will be based on Double Triple Bend Achromats (DTBAs).
-This means an increased brightness and coherence of a factor of up to 70 and provides mid-section straights to retain and enhance all beamlines on bending magnets while offering additional sources for 5 potential new beamlines.
+This means a transformative increase in brightness and coherence and provides mid-section straights to retain and enhance all beamlines on bending magnets while offering additional sources for 5 potential new beamlines.

 The new science opportunities afforded by the Diamond-II machine upgrade will necessitate the renewal of beamline optics, sample environments and detectors, as well as substantial upgrades to our capacity and capability for data storage and computation.